jacksonxusy/learningTask/solidity/BasicLearning.md

 approve is only for one address, if you call it again, the first approval address will lose approval.
 **ERC721 transfer function**.
 in ERC721 function, it has an approve function.
+'''
-'function _transfer(address owner, address from, address to, uint256 tokenId) private  {
+function _transfer(address owner, address from, address to, uint256 tokenId) private  {
     require(from == owner, "not owner");
     require(to != address(0), "transfer to the zero address");
     _approve(owner, address(0), tokenId);
-}'
+}
+'''
 _approve(owner, address(0), tokenId); this is to set tokenId's approval to address(0), clearing the approval when token is transferred.
   Why this is necessary:
   1. Security: When you transfer a token, any existing approvals should be canceled